In the summer of 2013 I did what many people dream about, I left my corporate career of 20 years to launch my own business.

 Looking back, there were so many signs that this was, perhaps, not the right path for me; but I couldn’t – or wouldn’t – acknowledge them at the time.

 Finally I began working with a coach.
 I admitted my heart wasn’t really in the personal styling anymore.
-To my dismay, my idea to expand on the coaching work I’d been doing was violently rejected, and I’ll never forget how defeated I felt as a result of that conversation.
-By the end of the week I actually felt like I was headed for a breakdown, I can clearly recall sitting on our kitchen floor on the Friday night, a glass of red wine in one hand and the bottle in the other, saying to David, “I can’t do this anymore”.
+To my dismay, my idea to expand on the coaching and mentoring work I’d been doing was violently rejected, and I’ll never forget how defeated I felt as a result of that conversation.
+By the end of that week I felt like I was headed for a breakdown, I can clearly recall sitting on our kitchen floor on the Friday night, a glass of red wine in one hand and the bottle in the other, saying to David, “I can’t do this anymore”.

 This is your life.
 If there’s a voice inside you telling you what to do, then listen.
 You must get clear about how you want to feel and what makes you happy and then create that life instead of pretending you can’t have it.